-SCBC uses data from The Swedish Geotechnical Institute (SGI) and the Swedish Civil Contingencies Agency (MSB).
+The parent company uses data from The Swedish Geotechnical Institute (SGI) and the Swedish Civil Contingencies Agency (MSB).
 They have developed a list of areas that are particularly vulnerable to flooding, collapse and landslides.

-The methodology SCBC uses to measure the portfolio emissions is based on the PCAF global standard for the financial industry's accounting and reporting of GHG emissions related to loans and investments.
-PCAF supported the process with feedback on SCBC's application of the methodology.
-The data was compiled from the Swedish National Board of Housing, Building and Planning and the Swedish Energy Agency, see more information in SBAB's Climate Report on sbab.se.

-To meet new and upcoming requirements regarding ESG-related data, SCBC has identified a need for a common climate data source.
+Regarding risk of flooding, the parent company also uses data from a third-party vendor, providing granular data on risk of flooding.
+The data is based on scenarios and simulations conducted by national agencies (MSB) and the data provides information on property level.
+The data is also aligned with the IPCC's RCP 8.5 scenario and provides information on whether a property is exposed to risk of flooding from nearby bodies of water, lakes or rivers (acute climate risk) or risk of flooding caused by rising sea levels (chronic climate risk).
+The granularity of the data provides the opportunity of conducting quality assessments of the portfolio's risk exposure towards flooding, which is considered as a risk for SCBC as they acquire loans for collaterals from the parent company.
+During 2024, the parent company acquired data on synthetic Energy Performance Certificates (EPC) from a third-party vendor.
+The vendor has developed a method to establish an estimated EPC for buildings lacking a valid certificate.
+The data set provides the possibility for SCBC to get a greater understanding of its impact in terms of financed emissions as the parent company uses proxies when accurate data is missing.
+The synthetic EPCs are proxies, but more granular in their method providing an estimation closer to the reality than other conventional proxies provided by, for instance Swedish Energy Agency (Energimyndigheten).
+The synthetic EPCs are currently not used for external reporting on financed emissions.
+In general, valid EPCs are an important cornerstone when calculating financed emissions stemming from collaterals in the portfolio.
+The methodology the group uses to measure the portfolio emissions is based on the PCAF global standard for the financial industry's accounting and reporting of GHG emissions related to loans and investments.
+PCAF supported the process with feedback on the parent company's application of the methodology.
+The data was compiled from the Swedish National Board of Housing, Building and Planning and the Swedish Energy Agency, see more information in the annual report on sbab.se.
+To meet new and upcoming requirements regarding ESG-related data, the group has identified a need for a common climate data source.
 The access to data is currently limited.
-To obtain this data and make it available the bank has initiated a climate data project.
-Since 2023, the bank has been conducting an enterprise-wide project to build up infrastructure to collect climate-related data linked to the bank lending.
-The project's goal is to harmonize climate data and integrate new data sources for energy efficiency and climate risks linked to the bank's lending.
+To obtain this data and make it available, the parent company has initiated a climate data project.
+Since 2023, an enterprise-wide project has been working on building up an infrastructure to collect climate-related data linked to the parent company's lending and evaluation of existing collaterals, which could pose as a risk to SCBC's operations if damaged or negatively impacted by climate-related occurrences.
+The project's goal is to harmonize climate data and integrate it within the group, including SCBC.